801labs/website/content/code-of-conduct.md

 ### Reserve
 The Board has directed the Officers to set aside a Reserve of operating funds.
 The Treasurer shall provide periodic reports on the Reserve to the Board.

-## Member-Owned Equipment
+## Organization-Owned Equipment
-This section refers specifically to a piece of equipment – such as a laser cutter, 3D printer, leather-stitcher (i.e. something more than just tools) – that a member wishes to locate in the space and share with fellow members.
+This section refers specifically to a piece of equipment – such as a laser cutter, 3D printer, leather-stitcher (i.e. something more than just tools) – that a Patron wishes to locate in the space and share with the community.
 The guidelines of this arrangement are below:

 1. The agreement must be approved by the board in advance of its move to the space
 2. The equipment must be formally leased to 801 Labs
-3. The agreement must contain the owner’s guidelines for training and allowed the use of the equipment
+3. The agreement must contain the owner's guidelines for training and allowed the use of the equipment
-4. The agreement must contain a time period, or specify the terms of the equipment’s removal
+4. The agreement must contain a time period, or specify the terms of the equipment's removal
 5. Anything left at the space for more than 24 hours without following this is considered an anonymous donation to the nonprofit.
-At which point 801 labs property made dispose of it.
+At which point 801 Labs may dispose or use it.

 ## Non-Profit Status
 801 Labs does not exist to subsidize for-profit ventures.
 As an Organization organized for exclusively religious, charitable, educational and scientific purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, 801 Labs **prohibits** any for-profit business or operations at the hackerspace, as well as any political campaigning or related activities.